 FINE2049.
-Art and Gender in China (6 credits)

-(This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
+Art and gender in China (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
 This class will examine the role of gender in the production, consumption, and interpretation of Chinese art.
 Classes are chronologically organized into three broad time periods covering different themes each week.
 Topics will include the coding of landscapes and bird-and-flower paintings as gendered spaces, and the construction of male and female socio-political identities in portraits and figure paintings.
 The course is not intended to provide an overview of Chinese art, but a base that can challenge traditional perceptions of what constitutes masculinity and femininity.
 The broad historical frame will address how socio-cultural factors influencing gender roles in the arts, culture, and society changed over time.
 It will, more importantly, look at how these issues intersect with questions of ethnicity, social hierarchy, economic and cultural capital, and nationalism.
+Assessment: 100% coursework.

-Prerequisites: FINE1001, FINE1004 or FINE1006
+Prerequisites: FINE1001, FINE1004 or FINE1006 or FINE1008.

 FINE2050.
-Interpretations of Chinese landscape painting (6 credits)

-(This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
+Interpretations of Chinese landscape painting (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
 This course examines the history and significance of land and its depiction in China from the fifth to the twentieth century.
-We will examine the cultural circumstances that promoted landscape as one of the most, if not the most, valued subjects in Chinese art.
+Students will examine the cultural circumstances that promoted landscape as one of the most, if not the most, valued subjects in Chinese art.
 Emphasis is placed on historical and interpretive issues that are important to the analysis of artwork and meaning.
 Assessment: 100% coursework.

-Prerequisite: FINE1001, FINE1004 or FINE1006
+Prerequisite: FINE1001, FINE1004 or FINE1006 or FINE1008.

 FINE2051.
-Art, Politics, and Society in Modern China (6 credits)

-(This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
+Art, politics, and society in modern China (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
 This course will consider the techniques and materials of art produced in modern China during the late nineteenth and early twentieth century.
 Our fundamental concern will be to examine art and modernity in its context: not just the art works themselves but the construction of a cultural discourse around art and art history.
 Topics explored will range from artistic identities and the art market to inter-cultural relations and critical interpretations of the subject.
 We will identify chains of transmission, search for other echoes, encounters and exchanges between artistic trends, politics, and society.
 Through examining art works in different medias, including traditional ink and colour painting, oil painting, pictorial illustration, woodcut prints and printed advertising, along with theoretical writing, bibliographical and institutional data, the course will investigate the conflicts that underpinned Chinese artistic development and its negotiations with modernity.
+FINE2052.
+Architecture of South and Southeast Asia (6 credits) This course is a study of the developments in architecture in South and Southeast Asia.
+It will offer a selective overview of the styles, theories, and structures of architecture from antiquity to the twenty-first century.
+This course utilizes a thematic approach aimed at understanding the relationships between private property, public authority, and power as articulated in architecture.
+Assessment: 100% coursework.
+FINE2053.
+Beauties and the Beasts: Song and Yuan Painting (6 credits) This course will examine the relationships between imagery and text from the late Tang to the Yuan dynasty.
+In addition, the rise of "genre painting" or paintings of the lives of the commoners in this time period will be explored.
+Various literary traditions associated with the appreciation of Chinese paintings will be central to our investigation.
+Assessment: 100% coursework.